Real-Time Sensing of Inaccessible Physical Fields via an Edge-Deployable Hardware-Portable Graph Neural Operator: Results

-We utilize three benchmarks ordered by increasing geometric severity and sensing difficulty: the Lid-Driven Cavity (LDC) provides a baseline on a uniform grid; the PWR Subchannel introduces an irregular geometry with cross-domain sensing; and the wavy-insert Heat Exchanger presents the most demanding configuration, combining maximum geometric irregularity, four coupled output channels, and a 156:1 reconstruction ratio.
-The task addressed here is fundamentally a sensing problem, not a surrogate acceleration problem.
+VIRSO is a sensor-system component, not a surrogate solver.
+In the deployed configuration, accessible-boundary sensors --- inlet thermocouples, flow probes, and pressure transducers --- provide sparse boundary observations, and VIRSO converts those boundary streams into complete interior multiphysics field estimates in real time.
+We evaluate this configuration on three benchmarks of increasing sensing difficulty: the Lid-Driven Cavity (LDC) provides a controlled baseline on a uniform grid; the PWR Subchannel introduces an irregular geometry with cross-domain (axial-to-transverse) sensing; and the wavy-insert Heat Exchanger represents the most demanding configuration, combining maximum geometric irregularity, four coupled output channels, and a 156:1 reconstruction ratio --- a regime in which 156 interior field values must be recovered for every boundary sensor reading.
+The task is therefore a genuine sensing problem, not a surrogate acceleration problem.
 In the forward computation, a high-fidelity solver accepts a complete specification of boundary conditions and geometry as input and produces the spatially resolved interior field by discretizing and solving the governing partial differential equations.
 The forward evaluation based on traditional physics solvers for these use cases is accurate but computationally prohibitive for real-time use, requiring 36 minutes per sample on modern computing hardware for the Lid-Driven Cavity.
 VIRSO addresses the inverse: given only sparse observations from boundary sensors, a small number of scalar inlet values and a discretized forcing profile, which recover the complete interior multiphysics field consistent with those observations.
 This is the canonical virtual sensor architecture: the instrument reports what is accessible at the boundary; the model infers what is not accessible in the interior.

 The difficulty is fundamental to the sensing configuration.
 For a given set of sparse boundary readings, many distinct interior field configurations are mathematically consistent with the same sensor data.
 Selecting the physically correct one requires the model to have internalized the governing physics through training.
 This is distinct from spatial interpolation, which assumes a known functional form connecting measurement locations, and from field-to-field regression, which assumes dense concurrent input and output measurements.
 The information asymmetry is extreme: in the geometry-specific reconstruction ratios evaluated below, between $47{:}1$ and $156{:}1$ interior field values must be recovered per boundary sensor reading.